Assistance Animal Policy

-Student requests for accommodation and/or questions pertaining to this policy should be directed to Counseling and Disability Services.
-Counseling and Disability Services may be reached by phone at 617-989-4390 or e-mail at email@example.com.
+Student requests for accommodation and/or questions pertaining to this policy should be directed to the Office of Wellness and Disability Services.
+The Office of Wellness and Disability Services can be reached by phone at 617-989-4390 or e-mail at email@example.com.

 Checking Out of the Residence Halls

 During examination week, students must leave within 24 hours of their last final or by 4:00 p.m. on the day after the official final exam period ends.
 Each student must check out with a member of the Housing and Residential Life staff and complete their Room Condition Form.
 Students who fail to hand in their keys will be charged a lost key fee and students who do not checkout in the proper manner will be charged an improper check-out fee.
 For additional Closing information please see Closing Procedures.

 Microwave ovens are permitted in the residence halls.
 Open coils, hot plates, toasters, toaster ovens, and electric hot pots and any appliance with an open heating element are prohibited.
 The Residential Life staff will confiscate items with open heating elements.
 Students living in areas equipped with kitchenettes should pay particular care when cooking to avoid any possible fires.

 Except for door tags, all doors (bedroom, suite, apartment, studio, etc.) must be kept free of any writing, stickers, papers or other things that could create damage.
 Memo boards may be attached to doors as long as it does not mark the door and is removed before vacating.

 In the event of an emergency, fire alarm or at the request of a Wentworth official, all students must leave the building and not re-enter until authorized by a Boston Fire Department or Wentworth official.
 Failure to leave the building may result in disciplinary action.
 Emergency instructions can be found on the back sides of your residence hall room door.